 This is all about having suitable images and using layers, masking and blending techniques.
 For me this is a big part of the joy of iPhoneography.
 It is my Sudoku or crossword puzzle – how I relax.
 I don’t regard myself as a master.
 I don’t have the patience or artistic ability to manually paint elements so everything in my images has to originate from a photograph.
 I guess there are two approaches to this.

 The first involves flicking through the archive and grabbing bits and pieces from my existing library.
 This is great now that I’ve been capturing images for quite a while and means even without taking new images I can work on a new image.

 The second involves having a preconceived idea mapped out and then setting about gathering the elements to create it.
 The trick really here is to think about the masking process and capture elements in an environment that are going to make making a simple and automated process using tools such as the magic wand.
 That normally means having a plain clutter free background with good definition of the target subject.

-I use Superimpose normally and have several video tutorials on my blog.
+I normally use the Superimpose app and have several video tutorials on my blog.

 What advice do you have for new iPhone photographers who want to start taking artistic photos with the iPhone?